KPKY

-KPKY (94.9 FM, "Classic Rock 94.9 & 104.5 The Pick") is a commercial radio station located in Pocatello, Idaho.
+KPKY (94.9 FM, "94.9 & 104.5 The Pick") is a commercial radio station located in Pocatello, Idaho.
 KPKY airs a classic rock music format.

 Ownership

-In October 2007, a deal was reached for KPKY to be acquired by GAP Broadcasting II LLC (Samuel Weller, president) from Clear Channel Communications as part of a 57 station deal with a total reported sale price of $74.78 million.
+In October 2007, a deal was reached for KPKY to be acquired by Gap Broadcasting II LLC (Samuel Weller, president) from Clear Channel Communications as part of a 57 station deal with a total reported sale price of $74.78 million.
 What eventually became GapWest Broadcasting was folded into Townsquare Media on August 13, 2010; Townsquare, in turn, sold its Idaho Falls–Pocatello stations to Rich Broadcasting in 2011.